 Brake hardware

 "Brake under testing" means the friction brake assembly and its associated vehicle parameters used by the test facility to measure brake particle emissions according to this UN GTR.
-For vehicles with regenerative braking, the vehicle parameters include those from the electric machine.
+Vehicle parameters include those from the power-train and other systems that are required to calculate the share of friction braking.

 "Brake assembly" in the case of disc brakes means the set of matching brake discs, brake pad assemblies, brake calliper, and associated hardware for a given vehicle and axle application.
 In the case of drum brake systems, the hardware set comprises the brake drum, brake shoes, drum assembly parts, and brake mounting plate for a given vehicle and rear axle application.
 The brake assembly mounts on a brake fixture to adapt and connect to the brake dynamometer.